Sochi, Russia - Even before the games have ended, officials are debating what events to include at the 2018 Olympics to be held in South Korea.

 takeover: new stationary

-New York Governor Andrew Cuomo, who is running for reelection, was unavailable for comment.
+New York Governor Andrew Cuomo was unavailable for comment.
 The American Federation of Teachers (AFT), which initially voiced objections to the Pearson-NYSED deal, has backed off since accepting a sizable grant from the Gates Foundation to research successful government/private industry partnerships.
 Some teachers have even expressed excitement about the takeover.
 Justin of Pennsylvania tweeted, "Maybe now, as a shareholder, I could have a say in my own profession."
 Meanwhile education bloggers have been angrily spouting off about the merger using terms like "conflict of interest" and "privatization of public education" but honestly who listens to them?

 When asked if Pearson would be acquiring other state education departments, Scardino gave a tight-lipped smile, though John King mumbled something about there being "no place to hide."